rocrill/velo_city/README.md

   User stories relating to the Product, Blog and Event Management pages:

-* 11.1 As an admin user, I can add products on the Product Managmenet page (#23).
+* 11.1 As an admin user, I can add products on the Product Managmenet page and receive confirmation when done (#23).
-* 11.2 As an admin user, I can add blog posts on the Blog Management page (#34).
+* 11.2 As an admin user, I can add blog posts on the Blog Management page and receive confirmation when done (#34).
-* 11.3 As an admin user, I can add event posts on the Event Management page (#37).
+* 11.3 As an admin user, I can add event posts on the Event Management page and receive confirmation when done (#37).
-* 11.4 As an admin user, I can edit and delete products on the all products and product detail pages (#24 and #25).
+* 11.4 As an admin user, I can edit and delete products on the all products and product detail pages and receive confirmation when done (#24 and #25).
-* 11.5 As an admin user, I can edit and delete Blog posts from the blog post detail page (#35 and #36).
+* 11.5 As an admin user, I can edit and delete Blog posts from the blog post detail page and receive confirmation when done (#35 and #36).
-* 11.6 As an admin user, I can edit and delete Event posts from the events list page (#38 and #39).
+* 11.6 As an admin user, I can edit and delete Event posts from the events list page and receive confirmation when done (#38 and #39).

 **Feature 12.
 Admin**